HomeOnMars/projektoOmnijo/OmniCentro/OftajDemandoj.md

 Why, because it's fun!

-#### I don't like what you write
+#### I don't like what you wrote

-You are free to leave.
+Feel free to leave.
 Just let me have my fantasy please.